AnisBouaza/AnisBouaza/README.md

 - I'm currently studying **Visual Computing**
 - I’m currently learning **Machine learning**
 - How to reach me  <strong><a href = "mailto:anisbouaza2399@gmail.com"> anisbouaza2399@gmail.com </a></strong>
+- Know about my experience <a href = "https://www.linkedin.com/in/anis-bouaza-589831203/" rel = "nofollow"> On my linked in </a>